10 Crazy Predictions That Actually Came True

 Movies on streaming and DVDs

 In a 1987 interview, OMNI magazine asked film critic Roger Ebert to predict the future of TV vs. movies.
 His response: “You’ll not go to a video store but instead order a movie on demand and then pay for it.
 Videocassette tapes as we know them now will be obsolete both for showing prerecorded movies and for recording movies.
 People will record films on 8mm and will play them back using laser-disk/CD technology.”
 Video-on-demand was introduced in the 1990s—and eventually gave way to Netflix and other streaming platforms, which are proving major competition with cable TV.
 Work inventing CDs for movies started in 1986, but the standard DVD as we know it wasn’t introduced until 1995.
-Of course, now even those are being replaced by Blu-rays; check out these other items that will be extinct by 2030.
+Of course, now even those are being replaced by Blu-rays.

 49ers starting player

 In the 1970s, BP released a board game called BP Offshore Oil Strike.
 Players took on the role of oil tycoons, racing to get the most product to their countries.
 In their way were “hazard cards” with perils such as: “Blow-out!
 Rig damaged.
 Oil slick clean-up costs.
 Pay $1 million.”
 Sadly, it wasn’t all a game.
 A BP oil rig explosion in April 2010 killed 11 people, leaked 3.19 million barrels of oil into the Gulf of Mexico, and cost the company $61.6 billion, making the 1970s pretend catastrophe look like a blessing.
-Check out these other crazy facts about your favorite games.
+These 8 other spooky and bizarre historical coincidences are no game, either.